vert-x3/vertx-service-proxy/README.md

 through an idiomatic other language API irrespective of whether the service lives locally or is somewhere else on the eventbus entirely.

-Proxy service methods can also return references to other proxy services.
+Proxy service methods can also asynchronously return references to other proxy services.
+In other words proxies can be factories for other proxies.
 This is useful, for example, if you want to return a connection interface, e.g.

     @ProxyGen